-Under the Amended Auto Portfolio Purchase Agreement, the Seller has represented and warranted as follows.
+Under the Auto Portfolio Purchase Agreement, the Seller has represented and warranted as follows.

-9. The members of the management body and senior staff of the Seller have relevant professional expertise in originating exposures of a similar nature to those securitised for at least five years and so the Seller has the relevant expertise pursuant to Article 20(10), last paragraph, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.
+9. The Seller has expertise in originating exposures of a similar nature to those securitised since 2007 pursuant to Article 20(10), last paragraph, of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.